brian-j-smith/Mamba.jl/doc/mcmc/dependent.rst

 Aliases
 ^^^^^^^

-``DistributionStruct`` defines the types of distribution structures supported for ``ArrayStochastic`` nodes.
-Currently, single ``Distribution`` objects, arrays of ``UnivariateDistribution`` objects, and arrays of ``MultivariateDistribution`` objects are supported.
-Distribution objects supplied in an array must all be of the same length.
+``DistributionStruct`` defines the types of distribution structures supported for ``AbstractStochastic`` nodes.
+Single ``Distribution``, arrays of ``UnivariateDistribution``, and arrays of ``MultivariateDistribution`` objects are supported.
 When a ``MultivariateDistribution`` array is specified for a stochastic node, the node is assumed to be one dimension bigger than the array, with the last dimension containing values from the distributions stored in the previous dimensions.
-Model specification syntax for all three can be seen in the :ref:`Birats Example <example-Birats>`.
+Such arrays may contain distributions of different lengths.
+Model specification syntax for all three types of distribution structures can be seen in the :ref:`Birats Example <example-Birats>`.

 .. code-block:: julia